rails/rails/guides/source/getting_started.md

 is the line `belongs_to :article`, which sets up an Active Record _association_.
 You'll learn a little about associations in the next section of this guide.

+The (`:references`) keyword used in the bash command is a special data type for models.
+It creates a new column on your database table with the provided model name appended with an `_id` that can hold integer values.
+You can get a better understanding after analyzing the `db/schema.rb` file below.

 In addition to the model, Rails has also made a migration to create the corresponding database table: